-The Hospital's investment portfolio is classified as trading, and is reported in the consolidated balance sheets at its fair value, based on quoted market prices, at June 30, 2016 and 2015.
-Unrealized holding gains and losses on trading securities with readily determinable market value are included in the change in fair value of investments, which is a component of nonoperating income in the accompanying consolidated statement of operations.
-Investment income, including realized gains and losses, is included in nonoperating income in the accompanying consolidated statements of operations.
+The Hospital's investment portfolio is classified as trading, and is reported at fair value, based on quoted market prices, at June 30, 2017 and 2016.
+Unrealized holding gains and losses on trading securities with readily determinable market value are included in the change in fair value of investments, which is a component of nonoperating income in the accompanying consolidated statements of operations and changes in net assets.
+Investment income, including realized gains and losses, is included in nonoperating income in the accompanying consolidated statements of operations and changes in net assets.